Tail-Spend Optimization through Marketplaces

 OCI Punchout: Leap into the webshop

-Fully integrated alternatives: Background Search and API
+Fully integrated OCI alternatives: Background Search and API

-Simplification for Accounts Payable: Single Creditor
+Simplified Accounts Payable: Single Creditor

-Current marketplace connections
+Currently available marketplace connections

 • Amazon Business (OCI)

-• PSG (OCI)
+• PSG (OCI and API)

 • Mercateo (OCI)